henriksson-lab/itk-rs/README.md

 ITK is the gold standard for medical image processing but is written in heavily templated C++.
 This project translates ITK's core patterns into idiomatic Rust, gaining memory safety, modern tooling, and no runtime without sacrificing the compile-time genericity that makes ITK fast.

+Compilation of this crate is significantly faster than SimpleITK-rs + it's C++ dependency.
+This is likely because SimpleITK is designed for Python and is forced to compile all versions of all functions ahead of time, while this package should - based on generics - should only compile as much as needed for downstream applications.

+Unlike SimpleITK-rs, this package is also feature complete, as callback functions across the C++/Rust layer are otherwise hard to support.

 ## Design

 ### C++ templates → Rust const generics + traits